jmangt/test-driven-puppet/chapter3.md

 ***Providing a good API for your class might be the most important part of making your code testable.***

 A solid API will allow you provide multiple test scenarios.
-Each scenario will be based on the permutations of your parameters.
+Each scenario will be based on the combinations of your parameters.

 ```puppet
 # manifests/init.pp